kate102/CV/README.md

 ### Experience

 #### 102 Interiors London - Oct 2011 - Feb 2019
-I singlehandedly created a bespoke kitchen design and build company incorporating my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
+I singlehandedly created an award winning bespoke kitchen design and build company incorporating my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
 I designed and built the website and established a workable, repeatable model based on exclusivity, communication and my experience of being a working mother of 4.
-From the first kitchen in October 2011 we were fully booked for up to 24 months in advance.
-I encouraged a positive collaborative environment where project planning was key, and each trade was respected and given the time and materials to complete the task that they were given.
-Testing and checking and implementing ongoing maintenance solutions meant that each phase could be successfully signed off before the next phase started.
-We won customer service awards from Houzz, build quality awards from London Build Control and were featured in magazines such as Elle Decoration.

 #### Financial Times Information - Senior Programmer Sept 1997 – March 2001
+• Senior Programmer
-• Senior Programmer - Primarily using C++, SQL and Perl scripting to receive financial data from worldwide sources, parse and store, manipulation and analysis for the world financial markets.
+• Primarily using `C++`, `SQL` and `Perl` scripting, I wrote programs to receive financial data from worldwide sources, parse and store this data.
+Manipulate and analyise to generate reports.
-• Responsible for system design, coding, documentation, client meetings, systems testing and implementation
+• In addition I was involved in system design and client meetings, systems testing and implementation.

 #### fidessa (formerly royalblue) – Senior Programmer Sept 1995 – Sept 1997
-• Senior programmer
+• Mid-Level programmer
 • Primarily writing bond and equity trading systems for the London financial markets,
-• Programming,C, C++, smalltalk, SQL, data manipulation, including Front End and Back End development
+• Programming in `C`, `C++`, `smalltalk`, `SQL`, data manipulation, including Front End and Back End development

 #### Telecommunications & Management Systems – Senior Programmer Sept 1993 – Sept 1995
-• From junior programmer
+• Junior programmer
 • Primarily writing bond and equity trading systems for the London financial markets
-• Programmng in C and C++
+• Programmng in `C` and `C++`

 ### Interests
 - Skiing - Snow & Water.